galombardi/method_HtSSM_aDDM/RecoveryFitting/aDDM/README.rst

 -------------------------------------

-* the scripts a_Rscript_HaDDM_RecoveryFit_homogeneousParams_*.R_ perform simulations of the aDDM with the euler method (bounded accumulation series) with different fixed parameters that are constant across subjects.
+* the scripts a_Rscript_HaDDM_RecoveryFit_homogeneousParams_--.R_ perform simulations of the aDDM with the euler method (bounded accumulation series) with different fixed parameters that are constant across subjects.
 After simulating the data, a fitting procedure is performed with the HaDDM on the simulated data.

 * a_Rscript_HaDDM_RecoveryFit_homogeneousParams_noise30.R_ -> perform simulations and recovery fitting with theta in {0.2,0.4,0.6,0.8}, drift constant in {6,10,14} and the standard deviation of the noise = 0.30